-Vessel speed reduction (VSR) is one promising strategy.
-We estimate a 55 percent reduction in NOx could be achieved from the shipping sector if all ships reduced speeds down to 12 knots from baseline year average speeds in the Santa Barbara Channel.
-This corresponds to an overall countywide reduction of 31% of NOx relative to the 2008 baseline inventory.
-In addition, speed reduction would have the co-benefits of reducing greenhouse gases, particulate matter, and sulfur dioxide emissions.
+Vessel speed reduction (VSR) is a promising strategy for NOx reductions.
+We estimate up to a 55 percent reduction in NOx could be achieved from the shipping sector if all ships reduced speeds down to 12 knots from historical average speeds in the Santa Barbara Channel.
+This corresponds to an overall County-wide reduction of 31% of NOx relative to the 2008 baseline inventory.
+In addition, speed reduction would have the co-benefits of reducing particulate matter, and sulfur dioxide emissions.
+VSR can be implemented by all ships, without capital investments.
+VSR has great potential for reduction of fuel use and greenhouse gas emissions.
+VSR is the only emission-reduction strategy that also addresses the problem of lethal ship strikes on whales off the coast.
+The Santa Barbara Channel is a seasonal feeding ground and migration path for several whale species, including blues, grays, fins, and humpbacks, which travel in and around the shipping lanes.